 Emotional eating is exceptionally common.
 Food is nourishment and fuel, yes, but it can unknowingly become so much more - a source of happiness, a way to self-medicate and soothe, or a way to suppress certain feelings we might not want to deal with.
 If you read this and identify with any of it, you really are not alone.

-A deliberating aspect of emotional eating is the guilt that may follow a binge which, on a larger-scale, can contribute to a negative relationship with food, feelings of worthlessness or a lack of willpower.
+A deliberating aspect of emotional eating is any feelings of guilt that we can attach to the act, which may contribute to a negative relationship with food, feelings of worthlessness or a lack of willpower.
 Here's one example of how this might manifest in real-life:

-We think, 'I need to lose weight'.
-So, we cut out our favourite food in an attempt, because we feel it will help.
-We're motivated for a day or so, but then after a stressful afternoon we really, really, crave that food we've cut out.
+We think, 'today has been really tough at work'.
+We feel like a few pieces of chocolate, but, last week we said we wouldn’t because we’re trying to lose weight.
+Now we really, really, crave that food we've cut out.
 We tell ourselves no, we're not going to give in.
 But, we literally can't stop thinking about it.
 And so, of course we cave, eat a mouthful, feel good for a second, and then the mean talk starts - we tell ourselves how worthless we are, and why couldn't we have just stuck to our plan?
-And so, we proceed to eat another three servings of our favourite food.
+And so, we proceed to eat another three servings.
 We self-sabotage and make ourselves feel worse, because we've 'stuffed up' and so why should it matter?

 Spoiler - we haven't 'stuffed up' and we're certainly not worthless.
 We're never any of the nasty things we call ourselves.
 We’re simply struggling with a feeling/idea/situation/moment, and food may be providing temporary comfort.